autobrr/autobrr.com/docs/faqs.md

 [https://wiki.torrentleech.org/doku.php/autobrr](https://wiki.torrentleech.org/doku.php/autobrr)

 ## I have set up an indexer, but it does not connect to the #announce channel.
-What do I do?
+What do I do? {/* #i-have-set-up-an-indexer-but-it-does-not-connect-to-the-announce-channel-what-do-i-do */}

 Make sure you have entered the necessary keys in the invite command and that your IRC user has privileges to access to the #announce channel.
 See [IRC setup](./configuration/irc.md).